 |Dragon Quest: Dai no Daibouken (2020) Promotional Videos ▼|

 After the events of the hit anime InuYasha, Sesshomaru’s Half-Demon twins known as Towa (Matsumoto Sara) and Setsuna (Komatsu Mikako) are separated from each other due to a forest fire.
 While Towa tries to find her younger sister, she wanders into a tunnel that transports her from Feudal Japan to present-day Japan where she is found and raised by Higurashi Souta, the younger brother of Kagome.
-Ten years later, the tunnel connecting the two worlds is reopened, but when Towa goes back to find Setsuna, she finds that her sister has lost all members of her.
+Ten years later, the tunnel connecting the two worlds is reopened, but when Towa goes back to find Setsuna, she finds that her sister has lost all memories of her.
 Instead, she is now working as a Demon Slayer working for Kohaku.
 When the two sisters meet Moroha (Tadokoro Azusa), the daughter of Kagome and Inuyasha, the three of them travel between the two eras on an adventure to reclaim Setsuna’s missing past.

 It’s finally here.
 The sequel to Takahashi Rumiko’s feudal fairy-tale has been on the top of many anime fans’ minds since it was announced earlier this year.
 Whether you discovered InuYasha at the library, the bookstore, on late-night television, or from an overbearing friend/relative, most anime fans have their own story about how they discovered InuYasha.
 This nostalgia makes it nerve-wracking to anticipate what direction this sequel spin-off will go with.
 Considering that it’s about Sesshomaru and Inuyasha’s children, there is already much that would need to be explained about which lucky lady won the Sesshomaru Bowl, whether Kagome ever goes back to visit her family, or how far into the future we’re covering if everyone from the old anime still looks the same as the day we left them.
 Nonetheless, it will still be exciting to revisit the world of InuYasha, catch up with the old cast, and see how their offspring handle the feudal era and present day when Hanyo no Yashahime premieres.